 How to Become a Make-Up Artist

 Theatrical and performance make-up artists create make-up and hairstyles for actors, singers, musicians, models and other entertainers.
-Make-up artists working in cosmetology may create looks for weddings, special events and private clients.
-A certificate, diploma or degree from a 9-month to 1-year beauty school or 2-year community college can help one to become a make-up artist.
+Make-up artists, cosmetologists and estheticians, or skincare specialists, may create looks for weddings, special events and private clients.
+Make-up artists may spend many hours standing and might have to use tact and patience when dealing with demanding or difficult customers.

 Five Steps to Becoming a Make-Up Artist